storj/storj/docs/design/satellite-svc-separation.md

 Currently all Satellite services run in a single binary in a single container.
 While this is great for development, this is bad for scaling.

-The Satellite is made of up the following services:
+Currently the Satellite is a single binary made of up the following services:
 - version
 - overlay
 - metainfo